Point Break: Point Break Live!

+Remake

 Alcon Entertainment and Warner Bros. released a remake of the film in 2015 titled Point Break, which received mostly negative reviews.
 James LeGros and BoJesse Christopher, two of the actors who played Ex-Presidents in the 1991 film, were cast as FBI directors.

+Television series

+A television adaptation of the film was announced to be in development at AMC in December 2025, with Alcon Television Group and AMC Studios set to produce, and is scheduled to premiere sometime in 2027.
+The series was officially greenlit by AMC and Canal+ in September 2026, with Dave Kalstein and Christopher C. Rogers serving as showrunners.